Helping your child join Scouts has never been easier!

 Step 4: The applicant, ROM, and GL/LIC receive an email confirming that the applicant is now in provisional (trial) status, including the applicant’s Scout number.
 This email reminds the GL/LIC that, when the applicant’s trial period ends, which is dependent on the specific Group’s practice regarding length of trial periods, they should go into ScoutLink and endorse the applicant as a full member.

 Step 5: The applicant can now fully participate in all Scout activities as part of their trial period.
-This period may be as short as one week or as long as a maximum of three months, depending on your group’s needs.
+This period may be as short as one week or as long as a maximum of six weeks, depending on your group’s needs.

 Step 6 (action required from GL/LIC): When the applicant has completed their provisional (trial) period, the GL/LIC endorses their application in ScoutLink, at which point the applicant becomes a full member and the Group will be billed according to existing policies.

-If the applicant doesn’t complete their trial period, the system will automatically delete their details after three months.
-You will receive a reminder email two weeks prior to the end of the three-month period if you haven’t already endorsed the provisional (trial) member for full membership by this time.
+If the applicant doesn’t complete their trial period, the system will automatically delete their details after six weeks.
+You will receive a reminder email two weeks prior to the end of the six-weeks period if you haven’t already endorsed the provisional (trial) member for full membership by this time.

 Scouts NSW has prepared a customisable ‘Become a Youth Member’ flyer template for Group Leaders to customise and distribute to the parents/carers of prospective youth member applicants who will need to complete a Y1 form.

 You can download the PDF customisable flyer here and the Microsoft Word customisable flyer here.
 Simply use Adobe Acrobat or Microsoft Word to fill in the custom field with your Group name.
 Then, print out the flyer and distribute it to prospective members.